 The problem is: Smart, Gets Things Done, and Not a Jerk are table stakes.
 As competitive as the market is for engineers is these days, it is tempting to hire people who just hit those marks.
 But hire based on those criteria alone, and you may end up with a team of highly fungible, tremendously boring robots.

 The context of your company or team matters a great deal.
 At ChefSteps, being part of a startup with a big vision means our hires need to gracefully embrace ambiguity and change.
-We are trying to reinvent the kitchen, not disrupt inventory management for janitorial supplies.
+We are trying to reinvent the kitchen, not disrupt inventory management for janitorial and maid supplies.
 If you expect to always have complete specs and perfect design docs before you build a feature, this isn’t the right place for you.